-- e) The steering damper cannot act as a steering lock limiting device. - f) Fork caps cannot be modified or replaced. - g) Dust seals may be modified, changed or removed if the fork remains totally oil-sealed. - h) The springs of the homologated forks may be modified or changed.
-Any quantity and quality of oil can be used.
-The original surface finish of the fork tubes (stanchions, fork pipes) cannot be changed.
-Additional surface treatments are not allowed. - i) The inner parts of the cartridges can be modified or replaced.
+- 5. The inner cartridge tubes, screwed to the extension pistons, may be only modified removing the oil lock. - 6.
+The inner spring may be modified, changed or removed. - 7.
+The centering plate, attached to the cartridge bottom, may be modified, or changed. - 8.
+Oil seals may be added. - i) The inner parts of the cartridges can be modified or replaced.
 The external aspect cannot be modified, except adding holes, or enlarging existing holes.
 It's allowed to eliminate existing parts of the homologated cartridges, but those eliminated parts cannot be replaced with non-original ones.
 In any case, these modifications must be based on a homologated cartridge.